 If you’re looking for the best way to build community, this is a fantastic next step.
 No matter where you’re located, we have an Engage Group that would love to welcome you in.
 And there are a variety of men’s and women’s Bible studies available throughout the year as well!
 Connect with Dave Barfield for more information!

 Come learn about our theological beliefs, vision for the church, various ministries, and opportunities to be connected.
-Whether you’re just wanting to learn more or you’re interested in becoming a member, we’d love to have you.
-Our next Discover Class will be in March 2024.
-Check back here for more info in the new year!
+Whether you just want to learn more or are interested in becoming a member, we’d love to have you.
+Our next two-part Discover Class is March 22 and 23, 2024.

 Take your next step at Christ Community Church and learn more about who we are and what we believe.